On the relation of special linear algebraic cobordism to Witt groups: Introduction.

 \section{Introduction.}

 The main result of this paper relates special linear algebraic cobordism to derived Witt groups.
 It is a variation of the algebraic version of Conner and Floyd's theorem \cite[Theorem 10.2]{CF} that reconstructs real $K$-theory using symplectic cobordism.
 The direct algebraic analogue involving symplectic algebraic cobordism and hermitian $K$-theory was obtained by Panin and Walter \cite{PW4}.
-It claims that for every smooth variety $X$ there exists a natural isomorphism
+It claims that for every smooth variety $X$ there exists a canonically defined natural isomorphism

-Here $KO^{[*]}_*(-)$ are Schlichting's hermitian $K$-theory groups \cite{Sch10,Sch12} and $MSp^{*,*}(-)$ stands for the symplectic algebraic cobordisms that is the ring cohomology theory represented in the motivic stable homotopy category $\SH(k)$ by the spectrum $MSp$ \cite{PW3}.
-Symplectic algebraic cobordism is the universal symplectically oriented cohomology theory \cite[Theorem 13.2]{PW3} and the above isomorphism is induced by the homomorphism $MSp^{*,*}(X) \xrightarrow{} KO^{[*]}_*(X)$ arising from the symplectic orientation of hermitian $K$-theory.
+Here $\KO^{[\star]}_{\hphantom{[}*}(-)$ are Schlichting's hermitian $K$-groups \cite{Sch10a,Sch10b,Sch12} and $\MSp^{[\star]}_{\hphantom{[}*}(-)$ stands for the symplectic algebraic cobordism that is the ring cohomology theory represented in the motivic stable homotopy category $\SH(k)$ by the spectrum $\MSp$ \cite{PW3}.
+We use a non-standard notation for the double grading of representable cohomology theories which could be rewritten in a more standard way as $A^{[n]}_{\hphantom{[}i}=A^{2n-i,n}$, see Section~2 for the details.
+Symplectic algebraic cobordism is the universal symplectically oriented cohomology theory \cite[Theorem 13.2]{PW3} and the above isomorphism is induced by the homomorphism $\MSp^{[\star]}_{\hphantom{[}*}(X) \xrightarrow{} \KO^{[\star]}_{\hphantom{[}*}(X)$ arising from the symplectic orientation of hermitian $K$-theory.